Invasion of Trinidad (1797): Background

-Landing
+Invasion

-On 12 February, an expedition, composed of four sail of the line, two sloops and a bomb-vessel, under the command of Rear-Admiral Henry Harvey, in Prince of Wales, having on board his ship Lieutenant-general Sir Ralph Abercromby, as the commanding officer of the troops to be employed, quit Port-Royal, Martinique.
-On the 14th the rear-admiral arrived at the port of rendezvous, the island of Carriacou, and was there joined by another sail of the line, the 74-gun third-rate (Invincible), two frigates, three sloops, and several transports, containing the troops destined for the attack.
+On 12 February, an expedition composed of four ships of the line, two sloops and a bomb-vessel, under the command of Rear-Admiral Henry Harvey, in Prince of Wales, having on board his ship Lieutenant-general Sir Ralph Abercromby, as the commanding officer of the troops to be employed, quit Port-Royal, Martinique.
+On 14 February, the rear-admiral arrived at the port of rendezvous, the island of Carriacou, and was there joined by another sail of the line, the 74-gun third-rate (Invincible), two frigates, three sloops, and several transports, containing the troops destined for the attack.

-By 15 February the squadron and transports again set sail, running between the islands of Carriacou and Grenada.
-On the morning of the next day the whole flotilla arrived off Trinidad and steered for the Gulf of Paria.
-Just as the British squadron had passed through the Great Bocas channel, a Spanish squadron was discovered at anchor in Chaguaramus Bay, consisting of the following four sail of the line and one frigate: San Vincente (Captain Don Geronimo Mendoza; 84 guns), Gallardo (Captain Don Gabriel Sororido; 74 guns), Arrogante (Captain Don Raphael Benasa; 74 guns), San Damaso (Captain Don Tores Jordan; 74 guns), and Santa Cecilia (Captain Don Manuel Urtesabel; 36 guns), all under the command of Rear-Admiral Don Sebastian Ruiz de Apodaca.
+By 15 February, the squadron and transports again set sail, running between the islands of Carriacou and Grenada.
+On the morning of the next day, the whole flotilla arrived off Trinidad and steered for the Gulf of Paria.
+Just as the British squadron had passed through the Great Bocas channel, a Spanish squadron was discovered at anchor in Chaguaramus Bay, consisting of the following four ships of the line and one frigate: the 84-gun San Vincente under Geronimo Mendoza, the 74-guns Gallardo under Gabriel Sororido, Arrogante under Raphael Benasa, San Damaso under Tores Jordan and the 36-gun Santa Cecilia under Manuel Urtesabel, all under the command of Squadron-commander Sebastián Ruiz de Apodaca.